quicwg/multipath/draft-ietf-quic-multipath.md

 a PATH_ABANDON frame to indicate its own unwillingness to receive any packet on this path anymore.

+The PATH_ABANDON frame is retires the associated Path Identifier.
+When an endpoint receives a PATH_ABANDON frame, it SHOULD NOT use the associated Path Identifier in future packets, except in ACK_MP frames for inflight packets and in MP_RETIRE_CONNECTION_ID frames for CID retirement.

+PATH_ABANDON frames can be sent on any path, not only the path that is intended to be closed.
+Thus, a path can be abandoned even if connectivity on that path is already broken.
+Respectively, if there is still an active path, it is RECOMMENDED to send a PATH_ABANDON frame after an idle time on another path.

 When a path is abandoned, all CIDs allocated by both of the endpoints for the specified Path ID need to be retired.
 When sending or receiving a PATH_ABANDON frame, endpoints SHOULD wait for at